matsengrp/cft/post_partis/README.md

 #### Problem

-This is fine for outputting clusters, but as far as I can tell there is no way to get the naive sequence in this case.
+This is fine for outputting clusters, but we do not have the naive sequence directly at-hand.
-Perhaps this is not functionality we want just yet.
+We can get this from `./bin/partis --naive-vsearch --other-args`, and the `.log` file has the function call used to generate the data.

 ### Output cluster statistics